-(a) Statement of Compliance with Indian Accounting Standards (Ind AS)
+(a) Statement of Complia

-These special purpose financial statements have been prepared in accordance with the Indian Accounting Standards ('Ind AS') as notified by Ministry of Corporate Affairs ('MCA') under Section 133 of the Companies Act, 2013 ('Act') read with the Companies (Indian Accounting Standards) Rules, 2015, as an
+Statement of Compliance with Indian Accounting Standards (Ind AS) These special purpose financial statements have been prepared in accordance with the Indian Accounting Standards ('Ind AS') as notified by Ministry of Corporate Affairs ('MCA') under Section 133 of the Companies Act, 2013 ('Act') read with the Companies (Indian Accounting Standards) Rules, 2015, as amended and other relevant provisions of the Act.

 The special purpose financial statements up to year ended 31 March 2021 were prepared in accordance with the accounting standards notified under the Section 133 of the Act, read together with paragraph 7 of the Companies (Accounts) Rules, 2014 ("Indian GAAP" or "Previous GAAP").
 These special purpose financial statements for the year ended 31 March 2022 are the first set of financial statements prepared in accordance with Ind AS.
-The date of transition to Ind AS is 01 April 2021 (hereinafter
+The date of transition to Ind AS is 01 April 2021 (hereinafter referred to as the "transition date").